v4l3rio/agentcrafter-asmd-project/docs/index.md

 5. **[Conclusions](conclusions.md)** - Learn from project outcomes and insights

 Each section focuses on explaining concepts and integration points rather than detailed implementation, with clear directions where patterns will be introduced.

----

-*This documentation captures the complete development journey from basic reinforcement learning to advanced multi-agent systems, providing honest insights into both the successes of MARL and the practical limitations of current LLM integration approaches.*